-In our opinion, except for such adjustments, if any, as might have been determined to be necessary had the cash collections referred to above been subjected to satisfactory audit tests, the financial statement referred to above presents fairly, in all material respects, the cash balances of the District's Student Activity Fund as of June 30, 2012, and the revenues it received and the expenditures it paid for the year then ended on the basis of accounting described in the Note to Student Activity Fund Financial Statements.
+In our opinion, except for the possible effect of the matter discussed in the Basis for Qualified Opinion on Regulatory Basis paragraph, the financial statements referred to in the first paragraph present fairly, in all material respects, the cash balances of the Student Activity Funds of Independent School District No. 763 as of June 30, 2013, and the receipts and disbursements for the year then ended in accordance with the basis of accounting described in the note to the financial statements.